Solid neon as a noise-resilient host for electron qubits above 100 mK

 \textbf{Methods}

 \textbf{Device and setup}

 The resonator, electrode, and on-chip filter were patterned with electron beam lithography followed by reactive-ion etching.
+Around the traps, the Si substrate is etched down by approximately 250~nm to host the thin neon layer.
+Unlike the previous device, originally designed for trapping electrons on helium~\cite{zhou2022single, zhou2024electron}, where the resonator is embedded in a 1\,\textmu m-deep channel to host liquid helium, the TiN resonator in our device is positioned at the same level as the ground plane~\cite{zheng2025surface}.
+Besides, the two-trap design is for the broader goal of coupling two distant eNe qubits via the resonator bus~\cite{majer2007coupling}.
+See details of the TiN film, resonator, and on-chip filter characterization in Supplementary Information Section 1.

-See details of the TiN film, resonator, and on-chip filter characterization in Supplementary I. The experiment setup is similar to the ones in our previous works~\cite{zhou2022single, zhou2024electron}.
+The experiment setup is similar to the ones in our previous works~\cite{zhou2022single, zhou2024electron}.
 The chip was mounted on a customized printed circuit board within a vacuum-sealed copper cell, which provides direct current (DC) and microwave (MW) interfaces.
 On the top lid of the cell, a gas filling line was attached to deposit neon at cryogenic temperature, and a tungsten filament was used as the electron source.
 The cell is mounted on the mixing chamber (MXC) plate of a dilution refrigerator.
-A total attenuation of 60 dB was applied on the cryogenic segment of the MW input line with infrared filters (QMC-CRYOIRF-004).
-The MW output line was equipped with cryogenic isolators (LNF-ISISC4\_12A) at the MXC plate, followed by a high electron mobility transistor (LNF-LNC4\_8C) at 4K plate and room temperature amplification.
-All DC connections were filtered with thermocoaxes cable, LC filters (Mini-Circuits RLP-30+), and homemade low-pass filters with 150 Hz cutoff.
-Qubit spectroscopic measurements were conducted with a vector network analyzer (Keysight N5222B) and a signal generator (Anritsu MG3692C).
+A total attenuation of 60\,dB was applied on the cryogenic segment of the MW input line with infrared filters (QMC-CRYOIRF-004).
+The MW output line was equipped with cryogenic isolators (LNF-ISISC4\_12A) at the MXC plate, followed by a high electron mobility transistor amplifier (LNF-LNC4\_8C) at 4\,K plate and room temperature amplification.
+All DC connections were filtered with thermocoax cables, inductor-capacitor (LC) filters (Mini-Circuits RLP-30+), and home-made low-pass filters with 150 Hz cut-off.
+Qubit spectroscopic measurements were conducted with a vector network analyser (Keysight N5222B) and a signal generator (Anritsu MG3692C).
 Time-domain pulse measurements were conducted with Quantum Machine OPX+ and Octave.
 The DC gates were applied with QDevil QDAC-II.\\

 \textbf{Neon growth}

 Neon is filled with the following procedure.
 The fridge is warmed up from its base temperature with a heater mounted on the 4~K plate.
 At this moment, the helium mixture circulation is turned off, and all the mixture has been collected while the pulse tube is still on.
 The heater power is set to a value such that it creates a temperature gradient from 27~K at the 4~K plate to about 25~K at the MXC plate.
 Under such conditions, the neon gas is filled and deposited onto the device chip in its liquid phase.
 After filling, the heater is turned off, and the whole fridge is cooled down again to let the liquid neon freeze into solid.
 During the cool down, we further anneal the neon film at 10~K for 1 hour. \\